Boreas09/alexandria-docs/src/alexandria_encoding/alexandria_encoding-base64-Decoder.md

 # Decoder

-Generic trait for decoding data from Base64 formatThis trait provides a common interface for decoding Base64 encoded data back to its original binary representation.  # Type Parameters * `T` - The input data type to be decoded (typically Base64 encoded bytes)
+Generic trait for decoding data from Base64 formatThis trait provides a common interface for decoding Base64 encoded data back to its original binary representation.

+#### Arguments

+- `T` - The input data type to be decoded (typically Base64 encoded bytes)

 Fully qualified path: `alexandria_encoding::base64::Decoder`